yifanyin/quartzite/content/notes/A Taiwanese survival guide in Switzerland.md

 - Swiss is famous for its chocolates.
 But boy you need to try the hot chocolate drink.

 # Shopping
-- Brands from Switzerland: On running, Mammut, and Rolex (duh)
+- Brands from Switzerland: On Running, Mammut, and Rolex (duh)
--
+- Jura bean-to-cup coffee machine

 ***